2026 Kia EV6 Refresh: What's New

 What changed for 2026

 Range.
-The long-range battery (77.4 kWh) now delivers 310 miles of EPA-rated range in RWD configuration, up from 310 miles in 2025.
+The long-range battery now delivers 319 miles of EPA-rated range in RWD form, up from 310 in 2025.
 The Standard Range (58 kWh) holds at 232 miles.
-The 800-volt architecture and 230 kW peak charging speed are unchanged, which means the 10%–80% charging window stays at roughly 18 minutes at a compatible DC fast charger.
+The 800-volt architecture and 230 kW peak charging carry over, so the 10–80% window stays around 18 minutes at a compatible DC fast charger — still the EV6's best party trick.

 GT-Line standard equipment.
-Kia has moved a number of previously optional features into the GT-Line trim's standard kit: the 14.5-inch curved OLED display that was previously optional is now standard.
-Highway Driving Assist 2 (hands-off highway assist in certain conditions) is now standard on GT-Line and above.
-Heated rear seats and a 14-speaker Meridian audio system join the package.
+Kia moved real content into the GT-Line's standard kit: the 14.5-inch curved OLED display (previously optional) is now standard, Highway Driving Assist 2 is standard on GT-Line and above, and heated rear seats plus a 14-speaker Meridian system join the package.

 Pricing